StephenChamberlain/university/README.md

 For posterity; some assignments from my university days.
 Created between 2000-2003.

-All sources are C++ and most rely on the OpenGL Utility Toolkit (glut32.dll), a window system independent toolkit for writing OpenGL programs.
+All sources are C/C++ and most rely on the OpenGL Utility Toolkit (glut32.dll), a window system independent toolkit for writing OpenGL programs.
 Originally, the programs were created with Visual Studio 6.0.

 In order to compile and run on a more modern stack, the programs are updated to